kurtlogan/three-reasons/PITCHME.md

 ## Cardinality
    - Number of inhabitants of a type
+   - e.g Boolean cardinality is 2
+   - e.g Unit cardinality is 1
-   - Type is a set
+   - e.g String cardinality is ∞
-   - Values are inhabitants

 ---